Vineeth-28/vineeth-28/README.md

 ---

+## 🌐 Portfolio

+**[vineeth-28.github.io](https://vineeth-28.github.io)** — an interactive site built to mirror this profile: a pipeline-themed walkthrough of my projects, tech stack, and AWS certification progress, with a live-updating progress tracker.
+Built and deployed with plain HTML/CSS/JS on GitHub Pages — no framework, no build step.

+---

 ## 🏗️ Featured Projects

 > Every project below is deployed from code — click through for setup instructions and design decisions.